mdapi-issues/retrieve-behavior-scratch-org/README.md

 This repo contains a test suite to reproduce

-- the documented behavior for a Developer Edition
+- the default behavior for a Developer Edition
-- the undocumented behavior for a Scratch Org
+- the different behavior for a Scratch Org